 A more complicated setup called a multi-stage build grants of disk space savings.
 The idea is you want to build your Golang app in one container and then move it into another more minimal container thus leaving behind the disk space heavy container.

-in your project root folder and copy and paste the following into it:
+If you want to give this a try, create a Dockerfile in your project root folder and copy and paste the following into it:

 ##